Trader Horn (1931 film): Production

 Many accidents and delays occurred during filming in Africa.
 Many of the crew, including the director W.S.
 Van Dyke, contracted malaria.
 An African crewman fell into a river and was eaten by a crocodile, while another was killed by a charging rhinoceros.
 The rhinoceros was captured on film and the scene was used in the final print.
 Swarms of many insects, including locusts and tse-tse flies, were common and cast and crew were perpetually bitten or stung.

 Female lead Edwina Booth became infected, probably with malaria or schistosomiasis during filming.
 It took six years for her to fully recover from this and other conditions she endured.
 She retired from acting soon after and sued Metro-Goldwyn-Mayer.
 The case was settled out of court.
 A sound crew, sent halfway through filming, were unable to produce good quality work.
 This resulted in most of the dialogue sequences being reshot at the MGM studios in Culver City, California.
 This caused rumours that the entire production had been filmed there, so most of this footage was cut from the final release.
 Many animal scenes were filmed in Tecate, Mexico, by a second unit to avoid the American laws on the ethical treatment of animals.
 For example, lions were reportedly starved to promote vicious attacks on hyenas, monkeys and deer.

 Release

 The film earned $1,642,000 in rentals in the United States and Canada and $1,953,000 overseas for a total of $3,595,000.
 Subsequent reissues added a further $596,000 bringing its total worldwide rental to $4,191,000 and a profit to $1.3 million.

 Other adaptations

 Metro-Goldwyn-Mayer remade the film, released in 1973.
 Although filmed on the MGM backlot, the 1973 remake used tinted stock footage from the 1931 film.
-A sexploitation parody film titled Trader Hornee was released in 1970.
+A sexploitation parody film titled Trader Hornee was released in 1970 directed by David F. Friedman.
 Trader Horn is the subject of a 2009 documentary, Trader Horn: The Journey Back featuring Harry Carey Jr.